-• Yellow cake mix plus the ingredients listed on the box.
+• Yellow cake mix plus the ingredients listed on box

 • Sweetened condensed milk